akshatsood2026/Ryus-Conquest/README.md

 ## What's next for Ryu's Conquest

 We believe that this Project possesses tremendous potential and can be taken forward.
-Time Clock can be added along with escalation in game difficulties.
+We can add Time Clock along with escalation in game difficulties for enhancing user experience.
 Also we need not restrict ourselves to only four planets and incorporate new games.

 ## Tech Stack
 <code><img height="100" src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/HTML5_logo_and_wordmark.svg/200px-HTML5_logo_and_wordmark.svg.png"></code>